sh3ee3sh/sync-to-odysee/README.md

 Step 1 - Download requirements
 -
-Step 2 - If you haven't already create an account on odysee -
+Step 2 - If you haven't already create an account on odysee and do some quests to get some tokens -
 Step 3 - launch lbry and login with the details you used on odysee (i dont know if this acutally required but i did it) -